- Rug edge too tall for the robot's ground clearance

 Robot vacuums that 'stop working' are usually fighting a corrupted map from moved furniture — a fresh floor scan fixes the majority of reported failures.

-- Rug edge too tall for robot ground clearance
+- Rug edge too tall for the robot's ground clearance

-- Dark rug triggering cliff sensors stopping robot
+- Dark rug triggering the cliff sensors and stopping the

 - Threshold between rooms too high